yoshinorisekimoto/api-learning-notes/notes/Step11–Webhook.md

   "id": 101
 }

-This indicates that the server received and processed the event.
+This means the server received and processed the event.

 ## Key Learnings

 - Webhook is push-based communication
-- It is triggered by events, not by requests
+- It is triggered by events, not by client requests
 - Data is sent automatically via POST
-- The receiver must be ready to handle incoming requests
+- The receiving system must be ready to handle incoming requests

 ## Real-world Examples

-- Payment systems (e.g., payment completed → notify system)
+- Payment systems: payment completed → webhook sent
-- Messaging platforms (new message → trigger notification)
+- Messaging systems: new message → event notification
-- ATS integrations (application submitted → send event)
+- ATS: application submitted → webhook triggered

 ## Important Consideration

-Webhook events can be sent multiple times, so idempotency is important to prevent duplicate processing.
+Webhook events may be sent multiple times.

+Therefore, idempotency is important to prevent duplicate processing.

+## Additional Insight

-Webhook requires a publicly accessible endpoint to receive the request.
+Webhook requires a publicly accessible endpoint to receive requests.